-When you’re telling your child someone died, don’t say they past away, went to sleep, were lost, crossed over, or any of those more gentle phrases.
+When you’re telling your child someone died, don’t say they passed away, went to sleep, were lost, crossed over, or any of those more gentle, alternative phrases.

 While it seems like those would be more appropriate, they can both confuse and scare children.

 For example, if you say someone went to sleep forever or fell asleep and never woke up, your child may develop a fear of sleep, thinking it could happen to them.

 While it’s uncomfortable to use the stark and sad words dead and died, it’s the best way forward.

 And if you needed even more reason to do so (other than preventing unnecessary anxiety in your child), there’s research that shows using the realistic words can shorten or at least help your child’s grieving process.